jazzband/pathlib2/docs/index.rst

 Methods and properties
 ^^^^^^^^^^^^^^^^^^^^^^

-Pure paths provide the following methods an properties:
+Pure paths provide the following methods and properties:

 .. data:: PurePath.drive